 No Flowers on my Anthurium

 Your Anthurium plant will only produce flowers if it's happy.
 Warm temperatures, moist soil and reasonable amounts of light are needed.
-The plant will also need feeding from time to time, and be warned that it will hate you if the temperature fluctuates wildly, i.e. very warm during the day swinging to cold temperatures at night.
+The plant will also need feeding from time to time.
+Be warned that it will also dislike you if the temperature fluctuates wildly, i.e. very warm during the day swinging to cold temperatures at night.
+Try and fix all these problems and you'll get the flowers.

 For even more Houseplant articles you may like our